Extra COVID vaccine OK’d for those with weak immune systems | Federal News Network

-WASHINGTON (AP) — U.S. regulators on Thursday said transplant recipients and others with weakened immune systems can get an extra dose of the COVID-19 vaccine to better protect them as the delta variant continues to surge.
+WASHINGTON (AP) — U.S. regulators say transplant recipients and others with severely weakened immune systems can get an extra dose of the Pfizer or Moderna COVID-19 vaccines to better protect them as the delta variant continues to surge.

-The announcement by the Food and Drug Administration applies to millions of Americans who are especially vulnerable because of organ transplants, certain cancers or other disorders.
+The late-night announcement Thursday by the Food and Drug Administration applies to several million Americans who are especially vulnerable because of organ transplants, certain cancers or other disorders.
 Several other countries, including France and Israel, have similar recommendations.

-“This action is about ensuring our most vulnerable … are better protected against COVID-19,” Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, said ahead of the FDA’s announcement.
+The FDA determined that transplant recipients and others with a similar level of compromised immunity can receive a third dose of the vaccines from Pfizer and Moderna at least 28 days after getting their second shot.
+The FDA made no mention of immune-compromised patients who received the single-dose Johnson & Johnson vaccine.

+The announcement comes as the extra-contagious delta version of the coronavirus surges through much of the country, pushing new cases, hospitalizations and deaths to heights not seen since last winter.

-Importantly, the decision only applies to this high-risk group, about 3% of U.S. adults.
+Importantly, the FDA’s decision only applies to this high-risk group, estimated to be no more than 3% of U.S. adults.
 It’s not an opening for booster doses for the general population.

-Instead, health authorities consider the extra dose part of the initial COVID-19 vaccine prescription for the immune-compromised.
+Instead, health authorities consider the extra dose part of the initial prescription for the immune-compromised.
 For example, France since April has encouraged that such patients get a third dose four weeks after their regular second shot.
+Israel and Germany also recently began recommending a third dose of two-dose vaccines.

 Separately, U.S. health officials are continuing to closely monitor if and when average people’s immunity wanes enough to require boosters for everyone — but for now, the vaccines continue to offer robust protection for the general population.